BASIN-3D/basin3d/docs/concepts.rst

     A *plugin* is a software component that extends functionality.
 In this case, a plugin will add access to data sources desired for synthesis.
 A *data source* is where the data originates.

-    A plugin to USGS Daily Water service is available with BASIN-3D.
-Future releases will provide additional plugins and custom plugins can be built.
+    Several plugins to public data sources are available with BASIN-3D.
+See :doc:`plugins`.

 BASIN-3D allows scientists to make a single query to multiple data sources.